 L-48 panel became available for further testing.
 The results of this panel will help get me closer to a genealogical significant timeline where relationships can be determined.
 Still have a long way to go to reach this period!
 This chart helps put the timeline together in following our DNA trail.
 Results of the L-48 panel are expected around the end of November.

 A great tool for understanding Genetic Distance which is found on the Knowles Family Association website.

 The L-48 panel results came in showing the terminal SNP at this point is A2426.
 This is a fairly rare SNP that we share and it’s age is likely to be around 1250 BC.
-So, in order to reach that genealogical timeline of about 1300 AD a lot more testing will need to be done or consideration for the BigY test at FamilyTreeDNA which even though is quite pricey, it would put an end to the hit and miss process of following the SNP trail.
+So, in order to reach that genealogical timeline of about 1300 AD a lot more testing will need to be done or consideration for the BigY test at FamilyTreeDNA which is on sale several times throughout the year, especially around Thanksgiving/Christmas.
+It would put an end to the hit and miss process of following the SNP trail.
 L-48 panel is the end of the line for our A2426 so will need to wait until further panels can be developed for further testing.
 I’ll keep you posted!